Fredster64/Randomly-Generated-Maze/README.txt

 Randomly-Generated Maze Project in Python

 The maze uses Prim's Algorithm for maze generation, finding a minimum spanning tree of the square lattice on which the maze is set.
-It features two playable characters and some (very rudimentary) AI for the opposing player.
+It features two playable characters and some AI (currently undergoing improvement) for the opposing player.

 This project has improved my skills with: